akevinge/dotfiles/README.md

 Configs a combination of copy and pasta and custom

-All photos taken from unsplash
+All photos taken from unsplash and r/unixporn discord

 - bspwm
 - polybar